 In my opinion, none of the characters in this book can be classified as a type, which is a great quality in a book.
 They’re unusual in their mannerisms and add new dimensions to the story.
 Take for example, Mme Reynard who passive-aggressively paves her way into the lives of Frances and Malcolm Price.
 She becomes so possessive of her friendship with them that she likes it not when others join the gang.
 In a way, she takes on this nurturing role, caring for the troop when no one else would.
 At times, Malcolm and Frances relation reminded me of Norma and Norman Bates from Psycho.
 One of the things I didn’t like about the book is that I wasn’t convinced by Malcolm’s love for Susan.
 He appeared to be indifferent and distant towards her.
 In fact, that’s how he is portrayed for almost the entirety of the novel.
 You’ll find themes of divination, class hierarchy and familial reparations in this book.
 I definitely enjoyed reading it, because of the humor that has been imbued into it and it is quite unlike the books I usually read.
 So, do give it a try!

 What do you get out of it?
 A tragic-comedy that takes you from the upper echelons of society to a state of deterioration.

-Thank you Writers Melon and Westland Books for sending me a copy of this book in exchange of an honest review.
+Thank you Bloomsbury India for sending me a copy of this book in exchange for an honest review.